-- Education: Directly involve and engage SEA/ASEAN universities to play a more significant role in the sustainability of human rights protection by contributing research, and increasing the knowledge on human rights and peace by incorporating these issues into university education.
+The overarching objective was to contribute to the improvement of human rights and peace situation in Southeast Asia through applied research and education.
+The strategy of the programme was to directly involve and engage universities to play a more significant role in promoting human rights and peace by contributing research and by increasing the knowledge of human rights and peace by incorporating them into university education.

 Activities implemented in Phase I (2015-2019) included awarding grants for cutting edge and innovative research, capacity building for researchers through trainings of emerging scholars in ASEAN/SEA, and disseminating findings, recommendations, and knowledge from the research through public advocacy, publications, conferences and seminars.
 A large number of academics and other stakeholders have been involved in the process of implementation.

 Shape-sea has indeed, in a number of ways through its activities, innovated the landscape of human rights promotion and peace building through research and education in the region.
 It has tapped a significant number of scholars to do studies on human rights and/or peace at the local, national and/or regional levels.
 Another endeavor are research projects initiated by programme.
 Themes such as Authoritarianism in Southeast Asia, Human Rights and Peace Education, and Technologies and Human Rights were comprehensively tackled by both leading and emerging scholars based in the region.
 Furthermore, through its annual publication entitled, Human Rights in Southeast Asia Outlook, Southeast Asian scholars, for the first time, were given the opportunity to assess critical human rights and peace issues in all eleven Southeast Asian countries.

 In summary, the following Programme Outputs were achieved: